Palmer-Lab-UCSD/breedHS/README.md

     into breedail.
 Robust to differences in populations in their generation count and numbering convention, sample ID naming convention, and the number and direction (either one-directional or bidirectional) of exchanges.

+The other functions in this script are useful for converting pedigrees between WFU and HSW-specific formatting conventions.

-* [HSW_utils.R](code/HSW_utils.R) defines pre-processing functions specifically tailored to data formatting conventions at HSW and WFU.
-While these are not generalizable to other populations as-is, they may provide a useful template for other investigators interested in using breedail.
+* [HSW_utils.R](code/hsw_utils.R) defines pre- and post-processing functions **specifically tailored to data formatting conventions at HSW.** While these are not generalizable to other populations as-is, they may provide a useful template for other investigators interested in using breedail.

-## Example data
-:construction: :construction:
-A comprehensive example workflow is currently in progress.
-Come back soon!
-:construction: :construction:
+* [WFU_utils.R](code/wfu_utils.R) defines pre- and post-processing functions **specifically tailored to data formatting conventions at WFU.** As above, they may provide a useful template for other investigators interested in using breedail.

 ## Usage
-:construction: :construction:
+:construction: :construction: '

+Code in the [`inst/`](code/inst/) directory can be used as-is (after updating necessary arguments and input files) to execute pairing at either HSW or WFU under different pairing scenarios.
+These include:
+- Regular HSW pairing during non-exchange generations
+- Regular WFU pairing during non-exchange generations
+- Pairing conducted at HSW when receiving/incorporating new rats from WFU
+- Pairing conducted at WFU when receiving/incorporating new rats from HSW

-A comprehensive example workflow is currently in progress.
+Comprehensive examples for the above are currently in progress.
 Come back soon!
 :construction: :construction:

-See [orig_breedail_example.R](code/orig_breedail_example.R) for an example of how to use these functions to select mouse breeders in generation F10 of an advanced intercross line.
-The pedigree data for this mouse population are found in [data](data).
-This script should generate matings similar to those in [F10pairs.txt](results/F10pairs.txt).